 - Pour the Danwake flour in a bowl.
 Add water and thoroughly mix until a soft consistency is achieved.
 Cover and keep in a warm place for 5 minutes.
 This allows the mixture to settle and bind.

-- Place eggs in pot of boiling water.
+- Place eggs in a pot of boiling water.
 Add a teaspoon of salt to the water.
 Boil eggs for 10-12 minutes.
-Remove eggs and place in cold water.
+Remove eggs and place them in cold water.
 Peel and slice the eggs.

 - Finally, sprinkle some lemon juice onto the Danwake (optional).